 Within the scope of this blog post, we’re going to focus on the middle two points: protecting and retaining your potentially sensitive Teams work—things that people in those legal and compliance areas will definitely be focused on.

-Identify valuable content
+Data classification: Identify your valuable content

 Follow these steps to protect your sensitive Teams work wherever it lives: